ClydeHoadley/Simple-samples-of-C-with-explanations/README.md

 File list:

+    iLinkedList.c
+    Demonstrate a linked list using integers.
+The program was developed with the vision of some day  developing into a binary tree.
+So, integers are linked & listed in descending order with larger numbers first and smaller numbers.
+    This will be important when this program becomes the core of a binary tree program.
+There is an identical program sLinkedList.c using strings.

     maze1.csv
     Comma separated values data file of a maze for solving by rmaze.c  See the comments in rmaze.c